CommerceExperts/open-commerce-search/README.md

 ## Overview

-## Docs
+The Open Commerce Search Stack (OCSS) is a small abstraction layer on top of existing open source search solutions (Elasticsearch, Lucene and Querqy) that removes the hastle of dealing with the details of information retrieval.
+It was designed to handle most problems of search in e-commerce using known best practices.
+[More information about the motivation and background of OCSS can be found in our blog](https://blog.searchhub.io/introducing-open-commerce-search-stack-ocss).

+It is devided into 3 services: Indexer, Search- and Suggest-Service.

+1) The Indexer provides a simple API to ingest product data into Elasticsearch.
+Based on the configuration beneath it transforms the key-value structure into a specific document structure that is prepared for searching, facetting, sorting and ranking the results.
+[Check the indexer docs for more details](docs/indexer_service.md).

+2) The Search-Service relies on the document structure built by the indexer.
+It cares about building the Elasticsearch-Query based on the given search- and filter parameters.
+Similar to the indexer it moves complex decisions into the configuration.
+[All details about Search-Service here](docs/search_service.md).

+A preset configuration for both those services can be used for first experiments and can be used as a reference to build an adapted configuration.
+[Check this doc for all configuration possibilites](docs/configuration.md).

+3) Different from the first two service, the Suggest-Service is built ontop of pure Lucene, although it fetches the necessary data from Elasticsearch directly.
+Similar to the Search-Service it uses a "staged relaxation approach" to prefer good matches over fuzzy matches.
+[Read more about the details of the suggest-service here](docs/suggest_service.md).

+All those services are prepared for custom extensions.
+Read more about them in the [plugin guide](docs/plugin_guide.md).

-### Quick start
+## Quick start
 Please have a look at our [quick_start_demo.md](docs/quick_start_demo.md).
 This short tutorial helps you to get the OCSS up and running locally with some sample data.

-### Generated API doc
+## Generated API doc
-If you want to get an overview over the complete open-commerce-api have a look at [generated_api-doc.md](docs/generated_api_doc.md).
+If you want to get an overview over the complete open-commerce-search-api have a look at [generated_api-doc.md](docs/generated_api_doc.md).
 This documentation is generated out of the OpenAPI definition under [open-commerce-search-api/src/main/resources/openapi.yaml](open-commerce-search-api/src/main/resources/openapi.yaml) with the help of [widdershins](https://github.com/Mermade/widdershins).

 ## Operations
 ### Kubernetes